 Is A Financial Adviser The Same As A Mortgage Adviser?

-To give mortgage advice in the UK you will need to have passed all three Certificate in Mortgage Advice and Practice (CeMAP) exams or the Chartered Insurance Institute’s (CII) equivalent Certificate in Mortgage Advice qualification.
+To provide mortgage advice in the UK, the adviser will need to have passed all three Certificate in Mortgage Advice and Practice (CeMAP) exams, or have passed the Chartered Insurance Institute’s (CII) equivalent Certificate in Mortgage Advice qualification.

 - What do Financial Advisers do?